prashanth-hegde/jpath/readme.md

 * very limited special characters to know and learn
 * no need to check whether a document is an object or array
 * no need to wrap strings in double quotes - simplifies the expression
-* space characters in expressions are optional
+* space characters in expressions are optional - for better readability
+* inline operations on json - reduces copying of data and leads to faster processing

 Note: [Input json is provided by this api](https://randomuser.me/api/?results=10)